mhsjacoby/HPD-Inference-Images/README.md

 - Update `Image_Resize.py` to conform to newer practices.
 - Modify `confidence.py` to use `gen_argparse` functions (need to change how `yolo` specific arguments are passed).
 - Write code to print bounding boxes with confidence level on images that are saved via `copy_image.py`.
+- Move `confidence.py` up one level in the folder structure (need to change how models are accessed).
+- Archive  `detect.py`.

 # Process-Images